Stefan Glanz

 Curriculum Vitae

-In 1942, Stefan Glanz learns about his friend and former colleagues at home protection, Vinzenz Hauser of the existence of a legitimate, anti-national socialist organisation – the Lamberti Round around the Vienna lawyer Karl Wanner, part of Anti-fascist freedom movement of Austria (AFÖ).
-This group takes into consideration how, after the definitive collapse of the Third Reich, a thunder-education with the inclusion of Bavaria under the leadership of Otto von Habsburg-Lothringen could look.
-Although Stefan Glanz is invited to the Lamberti Round, he does not appear there.
+In 1942, Stefan Glanz learns from his friend and former colleague at Heimatschutz, Vinzenz Hauser, about the existence of a legitimist, anti-Nazi organization - the Lamberti-Runde around the Viennese lawyer Karl Wanner, part of the Antifascist Freedom Movement of Austria (AFÖ).
+This group considered what a Danube federation including Bavaria under the leadership of Otto von Habsburg-Lothringen might look like after the definitive collapse of the Third Reich.
+Although Stefan Glanz is invited to the Lamberti Round Table, he does not appear there.

 Places